Fugu: History

+In 1774 James Cook during his second voyage, together with Johann Reinhold Forster and Georg Forster, ate some liver of a fish bartered from a native of an island in New Caledonia, likely a pufferfish.
+All three suffered symptoms of poisoning but survived.

 Species

 The torafugu, or tiger pufferfish (Takifugu rubripes), is the most prestigious edible species and the most poisonous.
 Other species are also eaten; for example, Higanfugu (T. pardalis), Shōsaifugu (T. vermicularis syn. snyderi), and Mafugu (T. porphyreus).
 The Ministry of Health, Labour and Welfare of Japan provides a list that shows which species' body parts can be consumed.
 The list names safe genera including pufferfish of the Lagocephalus and Sphoeroides genera and the related porcupinefish (Harisenbon) of the family Diodontidae.

 Regulations

+Japan

 Strict fishing regulations are now in place to protect fugu populations from depletion.
 Most fugu is now harvested in the spring during the spawning season and then farmed in floating cages in the Pacific Ocean.
 The largest wholesale fugu market in Japan is in Shimonoseki.

 Fugu prices rise in autumn and peak in winter, the best season, because they fatten to survive the cold.
 Live fish arrive at a restaurant, surviving in a large tank, usually prominently displayed.
 Prepared fugu is also often available in grocery stores, which must display official license documents.
 Whole fish may not be sold to the general public.

 Since 1958, fugu chefs must earn a license to prepare and sell fugu to the public.
 This involves a two- or three-year apprenticeship.
 The licensing examination process consists of a written test, a fish-identification test, and a practical test, preparing and eating the fish.
 Only about 35 percent of the applicants pass.
 Small miscalculations result in failure or, in rare cases, death.
 Consumers believe that this training process makes it safer to eat fugu in restaurants or markets.
-Non-poisonous fugu can be produced by keeping the fish away from the bacteria that makes them poisonious.
+Non-poisonous fugu can be produced by keeping the fish away from the bacteria that makes them poisonous.

 Since October 2012, restaurants in Japan have been permitted to sell fugu that has been prepared and packaged by a licensed practitioner elsewhere.

+The Saga Prefecture in Japan has petitioned the Food Safety Commission of Japan three times to reconsider its ban on fugu liver, stating that its farmed fugu is non-toxic.
+The FSCJ has rejected the proposals thrice due to "data insufficient to prove safety".
+NYT reported in 2008 that there is a well-known underground fugu-kimo scene in another Japanese town, Usuki, Ōita.